DOVER KENT ARCHIVES

 On 3rd May 1967 it gained a Grade II listed building status where the descriptions stated the following:- "A C16 timber framed building restored and with some timbers renewed.
 3 storeys.
 Overhanging gable with 2nd floor window in it.
 3 sashes with-some glazing bars intact.
 The 1st floor projects on the protruding ends of the floor joists.
 Modern pub front."

-I am informed by someone who will remain anonymous that in the 1960 and 70s the locals used to call this the "Shaker's Arms" and the beer there was a good 10% cheaper than anywhere else.
-Reason being, so I am told is that the poor licensee suffered from Parkinson's and couldn't fill a full pint without spilling most of it, hence shorter measures were served and he charged less for them.
-Not sure what "Weights and Measures" would have made of this if they had known.
+I am informed by someone who will remain anonymous that in the 1960 and 70s the locals used to call this the "Shaker's Arms" and the beer there was a good 10% cheaper than anywhere else and the last landlord of the pub was known as "Shaky Phil".
+Reason being, so I am told is that the poor licensee suffered from Parkinson's and couldn't fill a full pint without spilling most of it, Phil used to serve deliberate short measure pints, as that way no beer was spilled. and he charged less for them.
+Correspondingly, a "pint" of Fremlin's 3-Star at the pub was charged (in 1970) at 2/- (two shillings - 10p!) rather than the normal price for the time, which was around 2/3d (11p) Not sure what "Weights and Measures" would have made of this if they had known.

 The pub closed in 1975 to become a restaurant.